benton/cloud_cost_tracker/README.md

   (For the accounts file format, see the example below
     or the included file `config/accounts.yml.example`.)

   The tracker will run asynchronously, with one thread per account.
+Initialize it with a `:logger => [Ruby Logger]` option to watch its progress.
+  (see {CloudCostTracker::Tracker#initialize})

 You can now query the database at any time, from any application.
 The data model is very simple: one table for BillingRecords, and one for